HectorVallejosSanchez/gifs-springboot/README.md

 # gif.lib
-This application is used in the Spring with Hibernate Treehouse course.
-The app was originally built in the Spring Basics course, and its functionality is extended in the following ways:
+This application is used in the Spring with Hibernate.
+The app was originally built in the Spring Basics, and its functionality is extended in the following ways:

 - Adds persisted data, using an H2 database
 - Manages data with Hibernate